ptdien/whats-my-city-weather/README.md

 ## Getting started

-You can run the following commands to get the repo running on your local machine:
+You can follow these steps to get the repo running on your local machine:

 - clone the repo.
 - run `npm install`.